Townhall Meeting: Empathetic Exchange

 conflict in European societies by engaging new publics and forging a culture that embraces diversity, difference, and discursive

 exchange within cities, towns and urban sites.
-The lack of interdisciplinary knowledge by those working in the cultural sector
+A lack of interdisciplinary knowledge among those working in the cultural sector

 has significantly affected the way in which the social benefit of cultural activities is understood, articulated and applied.

-SPACEXproposes that inventing new and inclusive ways of living together, requires the implementation of new transdisciplinary
+SPACEX proposes that inventing new and inclusive ways of living together, requires implementing new transdisciplinary and

-and cross-sectoral practices and methods, that connect spatial practice with cultural sociology, cultural policy, critical
+cross-sectoral practices and methods, that connect spatial practice with cultural sociology, cultural policy, critical pedagogies

-pedagogies and behavioural economics.
-The comprehensive transdisciplinary composition of the SPACEX consortium (29
+and behavioural economics.
+The comprehensive transdisciplinary composition of the SPACEX consortium — comprising

-beneficiaries comprising of 13 universities and academies and 16 cultural organisations, across 11 EU countries with 1 partner
+29 beneficiaries including 13 universities and academies, 16 cultural organisations across 11 EU countries and 1 partner

-in Palestine) will enable its researchers to undertake secondments in a range of world-renowned academic institutions, research
+in Palestine — will enable its researchers to undertake secondments at world-renowned academic institutions, research

 institutes, arts organizations, biennials, urban agencies and a film festival.